 - M1b: Largest tumor area is from 3.1 to 8 cm across

 - M1c: Largest tumor area is more than 8 cm across

-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for safe and proven eye care treatments.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for safe and proven eye care treatments.